-Google has updated its information page with general explanations on reasons why it does not provide access.58 These reasons include:
+Google has updated its information page with general explanations on reasons why it does not provide access.
+61 These reasons include:

 - 1. Information relating to someone else - 2.
 Anonymised data - 3.
 Data Google cannot reliably relate to the requesting data subject - 4.
 Data that could be used to undermine the security of Google's systems - 5.
-Data that could infringe on the rights and freedoms of others (for example, legal privilege)59
+Data that could infringe on the rights and freedoms of others (for example, legal privilege)62

-The reason Google does not provide separate access to logged data about cookies (in webserver access logs) is that Google maintains it cannot reliably identify the person behind a cookie.
+The reason Google does not provide separate access to logged data about cookies is that Google maintains it cannot reliably identify the person behind a cookie.
 Google explains in its Privacy Help Center:

-"A user's knowledge or possession of information (e.g. forwarded emails, details of IP addresses from which an account was accessed or cookie IDs), taken alone, is generally insufficient to verify that the user making a request is the individual to whom such data relates.
+"A user's knowledge or possession of information (e.g., forwarded emails, details of IP addresses from which an account was accessed or cookie IDs), taken alone, is generally insufficient to verify that the user making a request is the individual to whom such data relates.

 For example, emails, IP addresses or device information could be obtained by third parties through various means, such as a spouse/partner that shares a device or gains access to an account of their partner forwarding emails to themselves which they subsequently submit in order to hijack an account.
 Similarly, third parties could alter the contents of automated emails so that they appear to relate to a different account.
-Similarly, IP addresses and cookie ID, taken alone, are generally inadequate for verification purposes for many reasons, including because they can be shared by a number of different people at the same time."60.
+Similarly, IP addresses and cookie ID, taken alone, are generally inadequate for verification purposes for many reasons, including because they can be shared by a number of different people at the same time."
+63.

-Google explains that it does not categorically refuse access to personal data.
-This applies to both webserver/cookie data and Security Data as many of these data, such as device fingerprints and IP addresses, are available in other copies of the data, used for other purposes, such as Telemetry Data.
+With regard to Security Data, Google explains that it does not categorically refuse access to personal data processed in security logs, as many of these data, such as device fingerprints and IP addresses, are available in other copies of the data, used for other purposes.

-With regard to Security Data, Google only refuses to provide access to what it calls
+Google only refuses to provide access to what it calls

-"sensitive configuration details, commercially sensitive indications of our approach to backup and archiving, and, most importantly, embodies architectural information about our approach to defense-in-depth."61
+"sensitive configuration details, commercially sensitive indications of our approach to backup and archiving, and, most importantly, embodies architectural information about our approach to defense-in-depth."
+64